YiiGuxing/TranslationPlugin/README.md

     - To bind the **Authentication Key** and the **Application ID/Key** Pair：<kbd>Preferences(Settings)</kbd> > <kbd>Tools</kbd> > <kbd>
       Translation</kbd> > <kbd>General</kbd> > <kbd>Translation Engine</kbd> > <kbd>Configure...</kbd>

-   Note: Please protect your **Application Key** to prevent any security breaches.
-If your account has any outstanding debts, you will not be able to use it for these services.

 2. **Begin translating**

    <kbd>Select text or hover the mouse over the text</kbd> > <kbd>Right-click</kbd> > <kbd>Translate</kbd>